 Did you know that your home is one of the easiest assets for a creditor to attach to?

-Most states provide some sort exemptions but with various limitations.
+Most states provide some sort of exemption but with various limitations.
 Texas and Florida offer unlimited amounts while Pennsylvania is a total zero; although the equity in your home may be protected in PA if you and your spouse own it as a tenancy by the entirety or if you opt to use the federal bankruptcy exemption.

 Tenancy by the entirety could work if only one spouse was brought into a lawsuit and subsequently lost.